MicrosoftDocs/azure-docs/articles/azure-monitor/log-query/portals.md

 * Column selection – sort and group columns in the query results.

 > [!NOTE]
-> The Log Analytics page has the same functionality as the Advanced Analytics portal which is an external tool outside of the Azure portal.
+> Log Analytics has the same functionality as the Advanced Analytics portal which is an external tool outside of the Azure portal.
 The Advanced Analytics portal is still available, but links and other references to it in the Azure portal are being replaced with this new page.

 ![Advanced Analytics portal](media/portals/advanced-analytics-portal.png)

 ### Resource logs
-The new Log Analytics experience integrates with various Azure resources such as Virtual Machines.
-This means that you can open the Log Analytics page directly through the resource's monitoring menu without switching to Azure Monitor or Log Analytics and losing the resource context. **Logs** has not yet been enabled for all Azure resources, but it will start appearing in the portal menu for different resources types.
+Log Analytics integrates with various Azure resources such as Virtual Machines.
+This means that you can open Log Analytics directly through the resource's monitoring menu without switching to Azure Monitor or Log Analytics and losing the resource context. **Logs** has not yet been enabled for all Azure resources, but it will start appearing in the portal menu for different resources types.

 When opening Log Analytics from a specific resource, it's automatically scoped to log records of that resource only.
 If you want to write a query that includes other records, then you would need to open it from the Log Analytics or Azure Monitor menu.